 BBIP are currently seeking Corporate and Private sponsors to support this exciting and innovative Indonesian language learning experience.
-Download this document to find out how you can support this innovative program during 2018!
+Download this document to find out more about this innovative program for students (Years 6-12) and how you can support us in 2018!

 Ibu Karen welcomed Deon, Toni and Michael to Perth at the start of their 2017 Australian Tour